All APIs on RapidAPI fall into one of four categories.

 - Customize your subscription plans by adding daily/monthly API request quotas, pricing, and overages

 You'll notice that these plans are priced by a monthly quota.
 If a developer goes over the monthly quota, they will incur an overage fee per additional call.
 We alert developers via email when they are approaching 85% of their quota limit and have reached 100% of their quota limit.
 For most APIs, we don't recommend an overage fee higher than $1 unless your operating cost of making the call is above $1.

 Overages and Forgiveness

 Occasionally, a developer will have a bug in their code that causes a large overage fee.
 RapidAPI cannot forgive an overage without explicit permission from the API provider.
 To read more about payouts and forgiveness policies, see our Payouts and Finance section.

 You can also customize your subscription plan to include features that are not directly related to the number of requests or custom objects that the API returns.
-Notice how this developer included support, development assistance and marketing assets as part of her subscription plan.
+Notice how this API provider included support, development assistance, and marketing assets as part of their subscription plan.

 - Add more flexibility to your plans with custom quotas

 Sometimes, a simple API call quota is not enough sufficient to meet your API's pricing needs.
 Read onto the Custom Quotas section for how to add more flexibility to your subscription plans.